barichello/where-to-publish-zotero/README.md

 # How to use

 Save the py file in the same folder as the zotero.sqlite file and run it.
-It depends on some python libraries, but nothing special.
+It depends on python-tk and sqlite3 libraries.

 Zotero should be closed when you run the script, otherwise the database will be locked.